camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 :::

 ## Jobs, expressions, and input mappings

-We aim to interfere as little as possible with the process instance state during the migration.
-For example, a migrated active user task remains assigned to the same user.
-This principle applies to all parts of the process instance.

 We do not recreate jobs, reevaluate expressions, and reapply input mappings of the active elements.
 We also don't adjust any static values if they differ between the two process definitions.